asanoic/pythonjs/README.md

 All python codes now are part of node.js

-This project uses node napi and python capi to make python a part of node.js, and only work on node.js (not browser)
+This project uses node napi and python capi to make python a part of node.js.
+This library only works on node.js (not browser)

-For first version it only has one API `run`, it will accept a python code and return exitCode when it done.
+For first version, it only has one API `run`, it will accept a python code and return exitCode when it done.

 Helle world, example